 Figure 3.3.1: Flow Chart of the Neuron Initialization Block

 value remaining in the network array.
-For the assignMiddle case, however the value “1” is being initialized in the network array between the coordinate ranges of (2, 2) to(7,7), acting as a sample data.
+For the assignMiddle case, however, the value “1” is being initialized in the network array between the coordinate ranges of (2, 2) to(7,7), acting as a sample data.
 The partial RTL view for this network array initialization module is shown in Figure 3.3.2.
-A test bench code is designed to test this module but due to this module do not have any input except the CLOCK_50 and the iRST.
-So in the test bench only need to call this module function and assigned the value of CLOCK_50 as shown as in Figure 3.3.3.
+On the other hand, a test bench code is designed to test this module.
+This module has only two inputs, i.e. the CLOCK_50 and the iRST.
+Therefore, the test bench is only required to instantiate the module and assign the the appropriate toggling rate to CLOCK_50 provide initialization values as shown in Figure 3.3.3.